Wedding of Prince Harry and Meghan Markle: Coverage

-In the United States coverage aired on ABC, FOX, NBC, CBS, PBS, E!, BBC America, TLC, HBO & CNN.
+In the United States coverage aired on ABC, FOX, NBC, CBS, PBS, E!, BBC America, TLC, HBO, and CNN.
 CBS's coverage began at 4 a.m.
 EDT with CBS Presents "The Royal Wedding" and Gayle King provided commentary during the broadcast.
 ABC began its coverage at 5 a.m.
 EDT with a special edition of Good Morning America.
 NBC aired the ceremony at 4:30 a.m.
 EDT with a special edition of The Today Show.
 The pay subscription network HBO hosted a live broadcast titled "The Royal Wedding Live with Cord and Tish!" starting at 7:30 a.m.
 EDT.
 The parody hosts were Cord Hosenbeck and Tish Cattigan, played by former Saturday Night Live actors Will Ferrell and Molly Shannon.
 BBC America provided a live simulcast of BBC One's coverage, albeit with limited commercial breaks.

 The wedding was also aired on the Republic of Ireland's national broadcaster RTÉ.

 Some media included comments in a "posh" British accent by a self-claimed British expert, Thomas Mace-Archer-Mills, who was later found to be an American.

-In April 2020, it was announced that $112,000 in profits from the BBC broadcast of the Duke and Duchess's wedding would be donated to Feeding Britain amidst the COVID-19 pandemic in the United Kingdom.
+In April 2020, it was announced that $112,000 in profits from the BBC broadcast of the wedding would be donated to Feeding Britain amidst the COVID-19 pandemic in the United Kingdom.

 In his witness statement for his case against News Group Newspapers (NGN), Harry stated that he contemplated the idea of having tabloid journalists blocked from attending his wedding to "force an apology" from NGN for hacking into his phone years earlier.
 There was no resolution, but while royal reporters and commentators from the UK covered the event they were not allowed inside the chapel.